Prof-Rosario-UCLA/team41/README.md

 Input:
 {
-  "word": "crane",               // Word to check "wordLength": 5,               // To find the DB to match against "db": 1                        // Always 1 for now
+  "word": Word to check
+  "wordLength": To find the DB to match against
+  "db": Always 1 for now
 }

 Output:
 {
-  "success": true,               // Bool, if request successful (no error) "contained": true,             // Bool, if word exists in the list "status": "VALID"              // VALID, or Error messages }
+  "success":  Bool, if request successful (no error) "contained": Bool, if word exists in the list "status": VALID, or Error messages
+}

-## 🧪 Notes
+## Notes

 - Use `populateDbLight` to seed a smaller word list for faster testing.
 - Backend and frontend both use `npm run dev` to launch.